Solve/Next

 You should consider waiting if

-• You are looking for a programme specifically about urban mobility or transport policy—this programme uses mobility as the medium, not the message
+• You are looking for a program specifically about urban mobility or transport policy—this program uses mobility as the medium, not the message

 • You have no current responsibility for long-horizon investment or infrastructure decisions

-• You need a programme that produces a predetermined framework—this one produces a governance practice
+• You need a program that produces a predetermined framework—this one produces a governance practice

 • You are not prepared for physical fieldwork and live interviews with real stakeholders for half of each day